ros2/ros2_documentation/source/Installation/Crystal/Windows-Install-Binary.rst

 ROS 2 builds on top of DDS.
 It is compatible with multiple DDS or RTPS (the DDS wire protocol) vendors.

-The package you downloaded has been built with optional support for multiple vendors: eProsima FastRTPS, Adlink OpenSplice, and (as of ROS 2 Bouncy) RTI Connext as the middleware options.
+The package you downloaded has been built with optional support for multiple vendors: eProsima FastRTPS, ADLINK OpenSplice, and (as of ROS 2 Bouncy) RTI Connext as the middleware options.
 Run-time support for eProsima's Fast RTPS is included bundled by default.
 If you would like to use one of the other vendors you will need to install their software separately.

-Adlink OpenSplice
+ADLINK OpenSplice
 ~~~~~~~~~~~~~~~~~

 If you want to use OpenSplice, you will need to download the latest supported version.